-- (ii) the financial reporting obligations with regard to the EFSI; - (iii) in accordance with Articles 20 and 21, rules on auditing and fraud prevention; - (iv) key performance indicators, in particular as regards the use of the EU guarantee, the fulfilment of the objectives and criteria laid down in Articles 6 and 9 and Annex II, the mobilisation of private capital, and the macroeconomic impact of the EFSI, including its effect on supporting investment; - (g) evaluations of the functioning of the EFSI in accordance with Article 18; - (h) the communication and promotion strategy of the EFSI; - (i) the procedures and conditions for the amendment of the EFSI Agreement, upon the initiative of the Commission or of the EIB, including the obligation to report to the European Parliament and the Council on such amendment;
+- (ii) the financial reporting obligations with regard to the EFSI; - (iii) in accordance with Articles 20 and 21 of this Regulation, rules on auditing and fraud prevention; - (iv) key performance indicators, in particular as regards the use of the EU guarantee, the fulfilment of the objectives and criteria laid down in Articles 6.
+9 and Annex II, the mobilisation of private capital, and the macroeconomic impact of the EFSI, including its effect on supporting investment; - (g) provisions concerning evaluations of the functioning of EFSI in accordance with Article 18; - (h) provisions concerning the communication and promotion strategy of EFSI; - (i) the procedures and conditions for the amendment of the EFSI Agreement, upon the initiative of the Commission or of the EIB, including the obligation to report to the European Parliament and the Council on such amendment;

-- (j) any other administrative or organisational conditions necessary for the management of the EFSI in so far as they permit the proper use of the EU guarantee; - (k) the arrangements concerning the contributions by Member States to the EFSI in the form of guarantees or cash, and by other third parties only in the form of cash, that are not to confer upon those Member States or other third parties any right to participate in the decision-making and voting of the Steering Board. - 3.
-The EFSI Agreement shall also provide that: - (a) EFSI activities conducted by the EIF are to be governed by the EIF governing bodies; - (b) EFSI activities conducted by the EIF are to be subject to reporting requirements in accordance with Article 16; - (c) remuneration attributable to the Union from financing and investment operations covered by this Regulation is to be provided following the deduction of payments due to calls on the EU guarantee and, subsequently, of costs in accordance with Article 9(6) and with the EIAH Agreement.
+- any other administrative or organisational conditions necessary for the (j) management of the EFSI in so far as they permit the proper use of the EU guarantee; - (k) the arrangements concerning the contribution by Member States or other third parties with cash or guarantees to the EFSI, that shall not confer upon those Member States or other third parties any right to participate in the decision making and voting of the Steering Board. - 3.
+The EFSI Agreement shall also provide that: - (a) EFSI activities conducted by the EIF are to be governed by the EIF governing bodies; - (b) EFSI activities conducted by the EIF are to be subject to reporting requirements in accordance with Article 16; - (c) remuneration attributable to the Union from financing and investment operations carried out pursuant to this Regulation is to be provided following the deduction of payments due to calls on the EU guarantee and, subsequently, of costs in accordance with Article 9(5) and with the EIAH Agreement.

-Article 5 Additionality
+Additionality

-1. For the purposes of this Regulation, 'additionality' means the support by the EFSI of operations which address market failures or sub-optimal investment situations and which could not have been carried out in the period during which the EU guarantee can be used, or not to the same extent, by the EIB, the EIF or under existing Union financial instruments without EFSI support.
+1. 'Additionality' means the support by EFSI of operations which address market failures or sub-optimal investment situations and which could not have been carried out in the period during which the EU guarantee can be used, or not to the same extent, by the EIB, the EIF and existing Union financial instruments without EFSI support.
 Projects supported by the EFSI shall typically have a higher risk profile than projects supported by EIB normal operations and the EFSI portfolio shall have overall a higher risk profile than the portfolio of investments supported by the EIB under its normal investment policies before the entry into force of this Regulation.

-The projects supported by the EFSI, while striving to create employment and sustainable growth, shall be considered to provide additionality if they carry a risk corresponding to EIB special activities, as defined in Article 16 of the EIB Statute and by the credit risk policy guidelines of the EIB.
+The projects supported by the EFSI, while striving to create employment and sustainable growth, shall be considered additional if they carry a risk corresponding to EIB special activities, as defined in Article 16 of the EIB Statute and by the credit risk policy guidelines of the EIB.

-EIB projects carrying a risk lower than the minimum risk under EIB special activities may also be supported by the EFSI if the use of the EU guarantee is required to ensure additionality as defined in the first subparagraph of this paragraph.
+EIB projects carrying a risk lower than the minimum risk under EIB special activities may also be supported by the EFSI if the use of the EU guarantee is required to ensure additionality as defined in the first subparagraph.

-2. In line with the investment guidelines laid down in Annex II, the Steering Board shall adjust the project mix as regards sectors and countries, on the basis of an ongoing monitoring of the developments of market conditions in the Member States and of the investment environment to help overcome market failures and sub-optimal investment situations including problems resulting from financial fragmentation.
-When carrying out that adjustment, the Steering Board shall avoid an approach which would be riskier than necessary.
+2. In line with the investment guidelines laid down in Annex II to this Regulation, the steering board shall adjust the project mix as regards sectors and countries, on the basis of an ongoing monitoring of the developments of market conditions in the Member States and of the investment environment to help overcome market failures and suboptimal investment situations including problems coming from financial fragmentation.
+When carrying out this adjustment, the steering board shall avoid an approach which would be riskier than necessary.